5 Basic Facts About Viola Davis

 With all the success she had achieved up to that point, Davis still had not had the breakthrough moment that would make her a household name and familiar face.
 That moment would come when she was cast to play Mrs. Miller in Doubt, alongside Meryl Streep.

 Davis’ performance earned her a nomination for the Academy Award for Best Supporting Actress, even though she only had one scene in the film.

 Doubt led to The Help (2011), which was also a breakthrough of sorts for the emerging actress.
 Her portrayal of a maid named Aibileen Clark in The Help allowed her to channel her mother, who had also worked as a maid, and produce a memorable portrayal.
 Her performance landed her a second Academy Award nomination.

 #4.
-Davis Was the First Black Actor to Achieve the Triple Crown in Acting
+Davis Was One of the First Black Actors to Achieve the Triple Crown in Acting

 There have been many wildly successful black actors throughout the history of American cinema: Sydney Portier, Denzel Washington, Will Smith, Halle Berry…

-But it was Viola Davis who was the first black actor to achieve the so-called Triple Crown in Acting: earning a Tony Award, Emmy Award and an Academy Award.
+But it was Viola Davis who was one of the first black actors to achieve the so-called Triple Crown in Acting: earning a Tony Award, Emmy Award and an Academy Award.

 Her Tony Award nominations include: